-North Carolina university issues alert on apparent shooting
+North Carolina campus shooting leaves 2 dead, 4 injured

 CHARLOTTE, N.C.
-(AP) — Reports of shots fired on a North Carolina university campus Tuesday prompted a lockdown and chaotic scenes in North Carolina’s largest city.
+(AP) — Two people were killed and four injured Tuesday in a shooting Tuesday on a North Carolina university campus, prompting a lockdown and chaotic scene in North Carolina’s largest city.

-UNC Charlotte issued a campus lockdown late Tuesday afternoon, saying that shots had been fired.
+UNC Charlotte issued a campus lockdown late Tuesday afternoon, saying shots had been fired.

 “Shots reported near kennedy.
 Run, Hide, Fight.
 Secure yourself immediately,” the university said in an alert, referring to the school’s Kennedy building on campus.